anjathiart/100-days-of-code/r2-log.md

 ## Log

+### R1D28 2020-12-15
+Wordpress website.
+Started getting familiar with wordpress.
+Realized its best to use the 2020 wordpress theme so that I can customize more of the style components (fonts etc).
+Registered the wordpress domain for the small business i'm doing this for.
+Using free version for now.
+Will port to local hosting with a ISP once I've finished the first draft.

 ### R1D27 2020-12-14
 Linguilearn.
 Made the screen recording... but it was 3 minutes overtime.
 So I learnt how to use an online tool to cut out some of the content, and now I'm busy speeding it up to be just under 5mins.